sum28it/sum28it.github.io/content/blog/go_and_nodejs.md

 ![go-mascot](/images/blogs/go_and_nodejs/go-mascot.svg)

 Before Go, I had a good bit of experience in C, C++, so picking up a new language like Go was not very difficult.
-The syntax highly resmebles to C and a little bit to python too.
+The syntax highly resembles to C and a little bit to python too.
 I looked for some courses and found a good one on [Coursera](https://www.coursera.org/specializations/google-golang).
 I joined the Go community on reddit to see how people use Go and recommend learning it.
 The [Go tour](https://go.dev/tour/) was one must do thing recommended and it was a pleasant learning experience as well.
 The Go community was very helpful and resourceful as well.
 Although there was some bias, but it's pretty normal and can be found with anyone working with any particular technology for long time.

 Having known the syntax and basics of the language, I decided to build a project to solidify my understanding and built some CLI tools and REST APIs.
 One very likeable aspect of Go was it's standard library, and I'm not the only one saying that.
 The standard library covers most of the basic building blocks required, and is very well documented too.
 It was the first time I had read any documentation that thoroughly and without much of googling.